China launches historic mission to retrieve samples from far side of the moon

 After the probe separates from the rocket, it will take four to five days to reach the moon's orbit.
 In early June a few weeks later, it will land.

-Once on the moon, the probe will spend two days digging up 2 kilogrammes (4.4 lb) of samples before returning to Earth, where it is expected to land in Inner Mongolia.
+Once on the moon, the probe will spend two days digging up 2 kilogrammes of samples before returning to Earth, where it is expected to land in Inner Mongolia.

 The window for the probe to collect samples on the far side is 14 hours, compared to 21 hours for the near side.